NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 Note that the ground temperatures included in full year weather files may be suitable of being used for the values in these fields – namely, the .5 m depth temperatures that are calculated for “undisturbed” soil of “typical” conditions.
 However, you may wish to use some other change effect – based on the weather conditions of the building location.

+This object may be used for objects requiring "undisturbed" ground temperatures.
+In these instances, the "name" input field is not required.

 #### Field: Month Temperature(s) – 12 fields in all

 Each numeric field is the monthly surface ground temperature (degrees Celsius) used for the indicated month (January=1<sup>st</sup> field, February=2<sup>nd</sup> field, etc.)